MicrosoftDocs/win32/desktop-src/Msi/removeregistryvalues-action.md

 ---
-Description: 'The RemoveRegistryValues action can only remove values from the system registry that have been authored into the Registry table or the RemoveRegistry table.' ms.assetid: 'aa05eb75-15f2-4e2a-a8e2-a770ad078b41'
+Description: The RemoveRegistryValues action can only remove values from the system registry that have been authored into the Registry table or the RemoveRegistry table. ms.assetid: aa05eb75-15f2-4e2a-a8e2-a770ad078b41
 title: RemoveRegistryValues Action
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # RemoveRegistryValues Action